A method to assess trustworthiness of machine coding at scale: Methods

-In this paper, all machine learning models are built with bag-of-words logistic regression algorithms using the scikit-learn package in python~\cite{scikit-learn}.
+In this paper, all machine learning models were built with bag-of-words logistic regression algorithms using the scikit-learn package in python~\cite{scikit-learn}.
 In initial testing, we examined bag-of-words models built with Logistic Regression, Naive Bayes, SVM, Random Forest, k-Nearest neighbors, and neural networks (both a single-layer perceptron and a convolutional neural network utilizing the GloVe word embedding~\cite{keras, glove}).
-We found that the Logistic Regression and the perceptron had the highest, most consistent performance.
-We chose to use Logistic Regression because it produces a more interpretable model and has been used in other physics education research literature, such as \cite{Wilson_etal_2022}.
+We found that Logistic Regression and single-layer perceptron had the highest, most consistent performance.
+We chose to use Logistic Regression because it is easier to view the coefficients assigned to different features and because it has been used in other physics education research literature, such as \cite{Wilson_etal_2022}.